Michelle has been beading and making wire jewellery for over 15 years. She owns a bead store in Australia & loves to

 Learn to Make a Striking Pendant With This Step-By-Step Tutorial

-In less than an hour, you could create an eye-catching, professional-looking design with just a few beads and wire!
+In less than an hour, you can create an eye-catching, professional-looking design with just a few beads and wire!
 This pendant contains all seven crystals of the gemstone chakra set (see below for an explanation of each stone).
 In addition, we have finished the pendant off with a lava stone bead, which can be infused with essential oils.
 This pendant makes a wonderful gift—or simply keep it for yourself!

 Materials You'll Need